robillardstudio/Paperwork/README.md

 You can save your work in JPG or SVG.
 The SVG is here to permit modifications on the image without information loss.

-The library [Paper.js](http://paperjs.org) is mainly used in that purpose.

 ##### Work Exemple

 ![Poster](/pictures/Affiche.png)

 ___

 *Note: Paperwork was first based on [P5.js](https://p5js.org).
-In the later stage of developpement, we replaced it with [paper.js](), which proved to be much more functionnal.*
+In the later stage of developpement, we replaced it with [paper.js](http://paperjs.org), which proved to be much more functionnal.*

 ## For development